-Rebekah Poston is a former Assistant US Attorney with the US Attorney's Office in Miami, Florida and a Special Attorney with the Department of Justice's Organized Crime and Racketeering Section in Cleveland, Ohio.
+Rebekah Poston is a former Assistant US Attorney with the US Attorney’s Office in Miami, Florida, and a Special Attorney with the Department of Justice’s Organized Crime and Racketeering Section in Cleveland, Ohio.
 She now focuses her practice on defending complex domestic and international white collar criminal cases.
 She has successfully represented foreign governments, public and private multinational corporations, brokerage firms and banks, air and shipping lines, maritime brokers, medical device and pharmaceutical companies, and industrial, manufacturing and agricultural companies, as well as their officers, directors and employees.